The Academic Schedule

 Courses at Morehouse generally meet 50 minutes three times each week or 75 minutes twice each week.
 Students are advised to plan their schedules carefully.
 It will not be possible for students to secure their first preference for course meeting times in every instance.
 While the faculty is sensitive to the many obligations that students have, the course schedule is planned each semester to provide greatest access to the courses offered to the greatest number of students.

 Some classes, such as science laboratories, meet at irregular hours.
-Meeting times for all classes are listed in the pre-registration materials distributed each semester.
-Class schedules for the other Atlanta University Center institutions are available in the Office of Records and Registration.
+Meeting times for all classes are listed in thedynamic schedule posted each semester.
+Class schedules for the other Atlanta University Center institutions are available on their respective websites.

 The College Catalog is the best source of information regarding the requirements in the major, in the core curriculum and for graduation.
 Academic advisement at Morehouse College is designed to assist students in making appropriate and timely decisions about the course of study in the major sequence and in the core curriculum.
-First-time freshmen are assigned faculty advisers in the academic departments of their intended majors during the New Student Orientation period.
-Faculty advisers work with freshmen to help them finalize class schedules for their first two semesters at Morehouse.
-Transfer students receive academic advisers and the evaluation of transfer credits in the major department.
-All students who have not declared majors receive advisement from the dean of freshmen.
+First-time freshmen are assigned an advisors in the academic departments of their intended majors during the New Student Orientation period.
+Advisors work with freshmen to help them finalize class schedules for their first two semesters at Morehouse.
+Transfer students receive academic advisors similar to that of any new student.
+The evaluation of transfer credits is done in the Admissions department.
 Students with undeclared majors will be encouraged to declare a major by the end of the first year, or at least to determine in which academic division the possible major is likely to be located.

-Following the first year, students continue to receive academic advisement from faculty members in their major departments.
+Following the first year, students continue to receive academic advisement from their advisors.
 Academic departments require academic advisement prior to class selection for subsequent semesters.

 Morehouse is an academic community.
 All members of the community are expected to abide by ethical standards both in their conduct and in their exercise of responsibilities toward other members in the community.
 The College expects students to understand and adhere to basic standards of honesty and academic integrity.
 These standards include but are not limited to the following: